rsimba/nuklus/content/posts/jncis-ent-voice-vlan.md

 ```

 # Conclusion
-In this blog post, we have explored how to configure a voice VLAN on a Juniper switch.
+In this blog post, we learned how to set up Voice VLANs on Juniper switches.
+Voice VLANs help separate voice and data traffic for better quality calls.
+We manually created separate voice and data VLANs and linked them to access ports.
+This ensures that phones get both voice and data traffic smoothly.
+Following these steps helps network folks improve voice communication reliability on Juniper switches.